-During 2011, MDxHealth has continued to apply widely the remuneration policy applied in 2010.
-In conformity with the applicable legislation, the nomination and remuneration committee of the Board of Directors, composed of Non-Executive members of the board, has the tasks (i) to formulate proposals on the remuneration policy applicable to directors, managers and other executives, as well as on the determination of their remuneration on an individual basis, and (ii) to prepare the remuneration report to be inserted in the corporate governance statement of the annual report.
+During 2012, MDxHealth has continued to apply widely the remuneration policy applied in 2011.
+In conformity with the applicable legislation, the nomination and remuneration committee of the Board of Directors, composed of non-executive members of the board, has the tasks (i) to formulate proposals on the remuneration policy applicable to directors, managers and other executives, as well as on the determination of their remuneration on an individual basis, and (ii) to prepare the remuneration report to be inserted in the corporate governance statement of the annual report.

-The remuneration report is submitted to and is subject to a vote by the annual general shareholders' meeting.
+The remuneration report is submitted to a vote by the annual general shareholders' meeting.